-“Isamu doesn’t like this biz,” Momma reminded her.
+“Isamu doesn’t like this biz,” Momma reminded her grimly.
 Her mouth had become a straight line.
 It was true – though he loved them dearly, Mr. Fuji, a proud man, was never fond of John’s Baked Goods.

 “They need better pay.
 Billy said.”

 “All right,” Momma said slowly.
 “If you’re feeling good, ride up to their place before school.
-I’ll call Frank tonight about raising their pay.”
+I’ll telephone Frank about raising their pay.”

 “No need, doll.”

 At the husky voice, everyone in the bakery spun around.
-Even the few customers that were sticking around as long as they could turned in their seats to see Uncle Frank, who closed the bakery door behind him with surprising grace for such a large man.
+Even the few customers that were sticking around as long as they could get away with turned in their seats to see Uncle Frank, who closed the bakery door behind him with surprising grace for such a large man.